 started with a vision.
-The concept behind On Course Goggles was conceived many years ago by Denisse, an active triathlete and member of USAT, however the technology necessary to achieve her vision was not available to her.
+The concept of a device like OnCourse Goggles was conceived many years ago by Denisse, an open water swimmer and member of USAT, however the technology and methods necessary to achieve her vision was not known to her.
+She knew that such a product would help swimmers but had no idea how to create it.
 Denisse, like many open water swimmers, struggled at times with sighting a buoy and swimming in a straight line in open water.
 Zig-Zagging through open water left her tired and prevented her from achieving her personal best and she strived to find a solution.

-The two began to discuss various methods to achieve Denisse’s vision, but these ideas were overly complex, heavy and expensive.
-All of the early ideas were rejected because they were not viable or intuitive enough.
-The project was nearly abandoned until the discussion focused on Occum’s Razor, a principle attributed to the 14th century logician and Franciscan friar William of Ockham.
+Peter shared the solution with Denisse and various iterations were discussed.
+Peter began to write the technical methods necessary for a US Provisional Patent application.
+Once again, added features began to creep into the design, until finally one discussion focused on Occum’s Razor, a principle attributed to the 14th century logician and Franciscan friar William of Ockham.
 One of the modern interpretations of this principle is: “If you have two equally likely solutions to a problem, choose the simplest.”
-The decision was made to strip out every unnecessary component until the device just stopped functioning, then add that one component back in that would restore the function.
+The decision was made by Peter, to strip out every unnecessary component until the device just stopped functioning, then add that one component back in that would restore the function.
 This decision opened the door to production of the simplest navigation device possible for swimmers; navigation goggles that would be so intuitive that no instruction manual would be required.
-The team had an amazing design.
+The product had an amazing design.

 Performance Gain 1500m Swim